 Next, we want to rotate our shoulders and scapulae.
 The scapulae are the triangle-shaped bones at the top of our backs, and which are connected to our shoulders.
 Raise your shoulders again towards your ears, then rotate them towards your back.
 This pulls your scapulae together.
 Then gently roll your shoulders forward to the starting position.
 Do a couple of repetitions going backwards, and then reverse yourself and go forward.

 We have 17 muscles connected to each scapula, and this exercise engages them all – 34 muscles activated in one simple exercise!
 These muscles are connected to our shoulders, arms, neck, back and chest.
 These neck contraction exercises, all done while seated in a chair, help us with mobility when we start using our arms.
 Don’t miss this one!

 We can move our entire trunk, shoulders, arms and eyes while seated in this chair position.
 The room you are in, the chair you are seated on, and the joints and muscles that you have, are all three dimensional.
 They all have length, width and height to them.
 This exercise puts your body through all those dimensions.

-Gently reach down, with both arms, towards the ground between your legs, as if you had dropped something.
+Gently reach down, with both arms straight, towards the ground between your legs, as if you had dropped something.
+(Make sure your feet are flat on the floor.)
 Pick it up and then slowly raise both arms high above your head with it.
 Move slowly, within your own comfortable range of motion.